 If you’re considering Botox and want to know the basics of where to inject (and not inject) before you consult with an expert, below are some helpful starting points.

-The injection area isn’t always the same as the problem area.
+The Botox injection sites aren’t always the same as the problem areas.

 Many inexperienced injectors don’t understand that the problem area is not always the injection point.
 We all hear horror stories of Botox gone wrong, and often this is the result of improper placement.
 A practitioner really needs a full understanding of facial muscles to know where to inject Botox.

 Botox is most effective on the upper part of the face.